ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/dma.md

 # DMA

+[What do endpoints have to do with dma]

+[What is the task in this section?]

-Let's zoom into the `Ep0In` abstraction used in `usb4.rs` next.
-You can use VSCode's "Go to Definition" to see the implementation of the `Ep0In.start()` method.
+Let's zoom into the `Ep0In` abstraction used in `usb-4.rs` next.

+✅ Open the file.
+Use VSCode's "Go to Definition" to see the implementation of the `Ep0In.start()` method.

 What this method does is start a DMA transfer to send `bytes` to the host.
 The data (`bytes`) is first copied into an internal buffer and then the DMA is configured to move the data from that internal buffer to the USBD peripheral.

 The signature of the `start()` method does *not* ensure that: